Problem Guidelines

 Required Characteristics

-• PhD-level difficulty: Suitable for qualifying exams, research papers, or advanced seminars
+• At least PhD-level difficulty: Suitable for research papers, advanced seminars, or comparable expert-level work

 • Requires genuine insight: Not solvable by routine application of known algorithms